 Tips to Prevent Altitude Sickness

-• Incorporate Rest Days: Rest days should be adjusted in your Annapurna Base Camp trek itinerary for proper acclimatization, particularly at the high altitude.
+- Incorporate Rest Days: Rest days should be included in your Annapurna Base Camp trek itinerary to allow proper acclimatization, particularly at high altitudes.

-• Eat a balanced diet: Having lots of carbs is helpful as it supplies the necessary energy for the trek and aids in acclimatization.
+- Eat a balanced diet: Consuming plenty of carbs is helpful, as it provides the energy needed for the trek and aids acclimatization.

-• Listen to Your Body: If you experience any of the symptoms of height disorder, immediately descend to a lower altitude.
+- Listen to Your Body: If you experience any symptoms of altitude illness, descend to a lower altitude immediately.
 Put your well-being first because ignoring these indicators may lead to significant complications.

 3. Physical Strain

 Annapurna Base Camp Trek is a physical and mental exercise journey and not for the weak-hearted.
-One will face strenuous uphills and downhills while winding along rough terrain, extending one’s limits.
-During this trek you will face exhaustion and muscle pains.
-You must be physical prepared.
+One will face steep uphills and downhills while winding through rough terrain, pushing one's limits.
+During this trek, you will face exhaustion and muscle pains.
+You must be physically prepared.

 This may cause exhaustion and muscle pains; physical preparation is necessary for the journey.